5 Steps to Reverse Lupus

-Lupus is often missed or misdiagnosed because the symptoms are vague and can match those of other conditions.
-Generally, a doctor will review your medical history and your family history, and look for signs of systemic inflammation.
-Because lupus can involve the internal and external organs, a doctor will rely on observation as well as laboratory testing in order to make a lupus diagnosis.
-There is no one test for lupus–generally, many different criteria will need to come together, and it can take years to reach a diagnosis.
+Lupus is often overlooked or misdiagnosed because the symptoms may match those of other conditions.
+Usually, a doctor will review your medical history and your family history and look for signs of systemic inflammation.
+They rely on observation as well as laboratory testing in order to make a diagnosis because lupus can involve internal and external organs.
+There is no one test for lupus—many different aspects need to fit together, and it can take years to reach a diagnosis.

 Conventional Treatment for Lupus

-Conventional medicine is focused on managing the symptoms of lupus rather than finding the root cause.
-For this reason, treatment is based solely on medications.
-The first line of treatment for lupus is to prescribe drugs for specific symptoms, such as diuretics for fluid retention or aspirin for pain.
+Conventional medicine focuses on managing the symptoms of lupus rather than finding the root cause.
+It views the body in terms of isolated systems, with specialized doctors for each one.
+For example, a nephrologist for the kidneys or a dermatologist for the skin.
+For this reason, treatment is based on medications.
+Drugs are prescribed for specific symptoms, such as diuretics for fluid retention, or aspirin for pain.

-Next, a doctor will usually prescribe a corticosteroid such as prednisone, which has a variety of unpleasant and dangerous side effects.
-Long term prednisone therapy can cause muscle wasting and osteoporosis, and those side effects require additional monitoring and medication.
-If the steroids stop controlling the symptoms, then a host of other serious medications are prescribed that either modulate or suppress the immune system as a whole.
-Plaquenil and belimumab (Benlysta) are some of the drugs used, and they have very harsh side effects including hair loss, muscle atrophy, blood disorders and increased susceptibility to infections.
+A doctor usually prescribes a corticosteroid such as prednisone, which may lead to unpleasant and dangerous side effects.
+If the steroids stop suppressing symptoms, a host of other medications are prescribed that either modulate or suppress the immune system as a whole.

-However, this type of “specialized” treatment ignores the reality that all of your bodily systems are interconnected.
-Functional medicine, on the other hand, looks at the health of the entire body based on the fact that the health of one organ affects the function of the others.
-Rather than simply treating the symptoms, functional medicine aims to get at the underlying root causes of disease.
+On the other hand, functional medicine looks at the entire body based on the fact that the health of one organ affects the function of others.
+Rather than suppressing symptoms, functional medicine aims to get at the underlying root cause of disease.

 5 Underlying Root Causes of Lupus

-If you suspect that you have lupus, I recommend taking a functional medicine approach to uncover what caused your immune system to go rogue and attack your own tissues in the first place.
+If you suspect that you have lupus, I recommend taking a functional medicine approach to uncover what provoked your immune system to attack your own tissues in the first place.
 Below are the top five underlying causes of lupus.

-Your gut is somewhat permeable to allow very small molecules (micronutrients) pass through the intestinal wall.
-It’s how you absorb your food.
-Many factors can damage your gut, including gluten, infections, medications and stress.
-This damage allows much larger particles such as toxins, microbes, and undigested food particles to “leak through” your gut and enter your bloodstream, triggering an immune response.
-We know from the research of Dr. Alessio Fasano that leaky gut is a necessary precursor to autoimmunity, meaning if you’re dealing with lupus, you also have a leaky gut.
-Not to mention, your gut is where nearly 80% of your immune system lives.
-So in order to overcome lupus, you must first repair your gut.
+Your gut is semi-permeable to allow very small molecules (micronutrients) to pass through the intestinal wall to absorb the nutrients from your food.
+The intestinal wall can be damaged by factors including food intolerances, infections, medications, and stress.
+When the wall is damaged, larger food particles and toxins “leak through” your gut and enter your bloods, triggering an immune response and leaky gut.
+We know from the research of Dr. Alessio Fasano that leaky gut is a precursor to autoimmunity.
+So lupus is also associated with a leaky gut, and in order to overcome it, you must first repair your gut.

-Gluten is one of the leading causes of leaky gut and inflammation, and has been linked to more than 55 diseases.2 The majority of symptoms of gluten intolerance are not digestive in nature–rather, they appear as neurological issues such as pain, cognitive impairment, sleep disturbances, behavioral issues, fatigue and depression.
+Gluten is one of the leading culprits behind leaky gut and chronic inflammation, linking to more than 55 diseases.2 Symptoms of gluten intolerance are not digestive in nature—they can appear as neurological issues such as pain, cognitive impairment, sleep disturbances, behavioral issues, fatigue, and depression.

-Gluten can also lead to what’s known as molecular mimicry.
-The gluten protein, gliadin, resembles many of your body’s own tissues, particularly thyroid tissue.
-If you have Celiac disease, gluten intolerance, or a leaky gut, your immune system releases gliadin antibodies every time you eat gluten.
-Because gliadin looks so similar to your own tissues, sometimes these antibodies mistakenly attack other organs and systems, from the skin to the thyroid to the brain.
-This case of mistaken identity often leads to full-blown autoimmune disease.
+Gluten molecules resemble many of your body’s tissues, particularly thyroid tissue.
+If you have Celiac disease, gluten intolerance, or a leaky gut, your immune system releases antibodies every time you eat gluten.
+These antibodies mistakenly attack other organs, which may precipitate full-blown autoimmune disease.

-Toxic molds (mycotoxins) and heavy metals such as mercury are the two main toxins I see in those with autoimmune conditions.
-Mycotoxins are highly toxic substances produced by toxic molds.
-Only about 25% of the population carries the genes to be susceptible to the effects of mycotoxins.3 Conventional environmental mold testing only tests for levels of mold spores and does not test for mycotoxins.
-I use a urine mycotoxin test in my clinic to determine if someone has been exposed to toxic molds.
+Toxic molds (mycotoxins) and heavy metals are the two primary toxins in those with autoimmune conditions.
+Only about 25% of the population carries the genes that make them susceptible to the effects of mycotoxins.3 Unfortunately, conventional environmental mold testing only tests for the levels of mold spores and does not test for mycotoxins.

-Mercury is toxic to our bodies and can be one piece of the puzzle for those with lupus and other chronic illnesses such as chronic fatigue syndrome, other autoimmune diseases, neurological disorders, and cancer.
-Mercury overload is far more common than many people think.
+The heavy metal mercury is toxic to our bodies.
 We’re exposed to mercury in our air and water, the fish we eat, amalgam fillings, cosmetics, and vaccines.
-I recommend heavy metal testing for all of my patients with autoimmunity, using a pre- and post-DMPS urine challenge test.
-I also recommend that anyone with mercury amalgam fillings find a biological dentist and have them removed.
+I recommended heavy metal testing to all of my patients with autoimmunity, using a pre- and post-DMPS urine challenge test.

-Scientists have suspected for years that infections from bacteria, viruses, and other toxins were likely to blame for the development of conditions like lupus.
-And while they have not been able to identify one single culprit, they have found strong correlations with a number of bacteria and viruses.
+Scientists suspect that infections from bacteria, viruses, and other toxins are behind the development of conditions such as lupus.
+While they have not been able to identify one single culprit, there are strong correlations between a number of bacteria and viruses and the development of lupus.
 For example, the Epstein-Barr virus (EBV) has been shown to trigger lupus in some individuals.4

 5 Steps to Reverse Lupus